My PMU Horse, Dream

 best Stallions and Mares as some PMU Ranches are doing now, so the production of foals becomes a primary value of the PMU Industry.
 Some impressive and very positive effort is being made by the North American Equine Ranching Council (NAERIC) to get the PMU

 Farmer/Rancher on the right track being responsible Horse Industry Members.
 More pressure from Wyeth Inc. on all of the

 PMU Farmers that supply them to support their group, NAERIC would help.
 When the foals are placed they need to be

 cleaned up, hooves trimmed and somewhat halter broke.
 Training adds value as does registration paper work Last of all, for

 now accept help from any sincere group to help get the PMU foals placed with good people.

 Lets work together.

-Our horses, Dream and we have added our 4 year old Morgan mare Sugar are in a beautiful facility with covered arenas and lots of good care called Showcase Performance Horses , a state of the art facility in SW Florida.
+Our horses, Dream and we have added our 4 year old Morgan mare Sugar are enjoying life with us in Texas!

 Contact Us to Advertise to over a million Horse Owners.